mindis/snowplow.github.com/_posts/2014-02-12-snowplow-javascript-tracker-0.14.0-released.md

 *Alex writes: this is the first blog post - and code release - by Snowplow "springtern" Fred Blundun.
 Stay tuned for another blog post soon introducing Fred!*

-We are pleased to announce the release of the [SnowPlow JavaScript Tracker version 0.14.0] [0140-release].
+We are pleased to announce the release of the [Snowplow JavaScript Tracker version 0.14.0] [0140-release].

 In this release we have introduced some new tracking options and compressed our tracker for better load times.
 We have also updated our build process to use [Grunt] [grunt].